 Healthcare staffing challenges are driven by high turnover, intense burnout, and heavy workload.
 Understanding what drives these issues is the first step toward slowing workforce decline.

-Hospitals are dealing with rising expenses and changing care patterns.
-As of 2025, labor costs make up 56% of total hospital expenditure.
-Yet over half of staff are planning to switch jobs within the next year despite wage hikes aimed at attracting new talent.
-According to projections, shortages may reach nearly 700,000 physicians, registered nurses, and licensed practical nurses by 2037.
+Labor continues to drive hospital expenses, making up 56% of total hospital expenditure.
+Yet over half of staff plan to switch jobs within the year, and shortages may reach nearly 700,000 physicians, registered nurses, and licensed practical nurses by 2037.

 Healthcare professionals experience the highest burnout rates of any industry, and this is reflected in several statistics: